AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 The cursor start line must be less than the current font height (which is currently 8 pixels, and cannot currently be adjusted).

 Support for this command was introduced in the Console8 VDP 2.7.0.
-It's behaviour is compatible with the equivalent commands on the Acorn BBC Micro and RISC OS.
+Its behaviour is compatible with the equivalent commands on the Acorn BBC Micro and RISC OS.

 ## `VDU 23, 0, &0B, n`: Set cursor end line §§§§